 If you've decided to start a small farm business raising chickens for meat, you're probably wondering where to begin.
-Sure, get some chicks, raise them to slaughtering size, process them or get them processed, and sell them, right?
-Sounds easy.
-But organizing your chicken broiler business takes some work.
-Follow these steps and you'll be off and running - and making money selling delicious, fresh pastured chicken - very soon.
+You get some chicks, raise them to slaughtering size, process them or get them processed, and sell them, right?
+It sounds easy, but organizing your chicken broiler business takes some work.
+Follow these steps and you'll be off and running–and making money selling delicious, fresh pastured chicken–very soon.

 Know the Laws

 You should begin by investigating your state and local laws around poultry sales.
 This is going to feed into the next two steps, where you will determine your market and write a business plan.

 Many states require that meat chickens be processed in a USDA-approved facility in order to legally be sold to the public.
 However, in some states, you can sell whole chickens directly to restaurants if your poultry operation is small enough in scale.
 You may also be allowed to sell whole chickens to the public as long as you sell them directly from your farm.